 The Cotton Bowl berth marked the ninth bowl game for Pinkel in his 13 years at Mizzou.
 Included in that was a seven-year streak of bowl appearances (2005-2011) which was the longest in MU history.

 Pinkel’s leadership played a crucial role in the University of Missouri being in position to join the vaunted Southeastern Conference in November of 2011.

-Mizzou’s first year in the football-dominant SEC certainly didn’t go as planned in 2012, as the Tigers faced what was ranked as the nation’s toughest schedule (Sagarin).
+Mizzou’s first year in the SEC certainly didn’t go as planned in 2012, as the Tigers faced what was ranked as the nation’s toughest schedule (Sagarin).
 Injuries which decimated the usually-potent Tiger offense took their toll and factored heavily into MU’s 5-7 season.